-Student loans are included in the umbrella of ‘financial aid’, even so the only true college discount is a scholarship or grant that you don’t need to repay.
+Loans are included in the umbrella of ‘financial aid’, even so, the only true discount from the cost of college is a grant or scholarship that you don’t have to pay back.

-A college loan is not a genuine college discount, but rather an outcome to consider.
-See how much student loan debt from Bryant you could end up taking on.
+A loan is not a legitimate college discount, but rather an outcome to consider.
+See how much student loan debt from Bryant University you may end up taking on.

-The numbers below refer to grants and scholarships primarily offered by Bryant University.
+The numbers below apply to scholarships and grants primarily provided by Bryant University.

-The table following demonstrates scholarship and grant allocations by income for freshmen getting any type of federal Title IV assistance, such as Federal PLUS loans.
+The table below shows grant and scholarship distributions by income for first-year students getting any sort of federally-funded Title IV aid, including Federal PLUS loans.

 |Income Level||Percent of Freshman||Average Assistance|